Search Headlines – Code Search, Analytics and MTV

 Google has been mighty busy this week but there’s no rest for the weary.
 After Valleywag piqued our interest late yesterday afternoon, Google did in fact release Google Code Search, an engine that seeks to uncover public source code.
 Even stuff people never wanted you to find.

 With Code Search, programmers can open up executable and other programming files not found in Google’s main index.
 Or something.
 I don’t know, it’s all far too techy for me.
-Nathan seems to be enjoying it; maybe he can explain it to me.

 Blog stuff = Awesomeness.

 The Guardian reports that Microsoft and MTV will work together to conduct a global study into the impact of the “digital-era phenomenon”, or, in English, what MySpace and YouTube are doing to today’s youth.

 The study was commissioned by MTV and will look at the repercussions of social networking sites, email, instant messaging and other digital technology in China, Germany, the US, UK, Holland, Italy, India, Japan and Mexico.
 Do we really need a study to tell us that we’re 80 percent less productive today than we were two years ago?
 [Apparently, yes. –Susan]